Yaakins/BSDE/README.md

 ### Contact

-If you want to help the project, do not hesitate to fork/pull request, or contact me on discord, my username is `yaakin` Hoping you like this project ^^
+If you want to make the project progress, do not hesitate to fork/pull request, or contact me on discord, my username is `yaakin`
+Hoping you like this project ^^